 We don’t think that any Thailand itinerary can be complete without spending some time on the stunning beaches and islands that dot the coasts.

-You are spoilt for choice with so many wonderful places to choose from, but for this 10 day itinerary, we recommend taking the short flight from Chiang Mai down to Krabi.
+You are spoilt for choice with so many wonderful places to choose from, but for this 10 day itinerary for Thailand, we recommend taking the short flight from Chiang Mai down to Krabi.
 From here you can easily access some of the most beautiful beaches in Thailand.
 And have a wide range of choice for where to stay and how to spend your days.

 If relaxing on the beach isn’t your thing you can take advantage of more adventurous options like rock climbing, sea kayaking and hiking to the Tiger Temple.